-- A. Open to Junior Fair Exhibitors enrolled in the Dog project. - B. Dog Project members and their dogs must attend at least 50% of the scheduled training classes to enter in this department. - C. Exhibitor is limited to one entry per Class (Obedience, Agility, and Showmanship), except for the Brace Class and Agility Class (based on qualifying scores and handler/dog ability-determined by county dog project leader).
+- A. Open to Junior Fair Exhibitors enrolled in the Dog project. - B. Dog Project members and their dogs must attend at least 5 practices to enter in this department. - C. Exhibitor is limited to one entry per class.
 Only one premium will be given per lot. - D. Family members may exhibit the same dog but not in the same class.
 The dog is limited to no more than 4 agility runs per day. - E. All dogs MUST have distemper and rabies shots and turned in prior to attending any practices. - F. All dogs must stay in judging area. - G. Agility exhibitor must also enroll in dog obedience. - H. Dogs in heat may compete in all classes except showmanship.
-(A separate ring will be used.) - Qualifying score in obedience classes to advance to next class is 170 or above. - J. A score of 70 or higher is considered a Qualifying Score in all of 4-H Agility. - K. Additional Guidelines for dog project included in handbook.
+(A separate ring will be used.) - Qualifying score in obedience classes to advance to next class is 170 or above. - J. A score of 70 or higher is considered a Qualifying Score in all of 4-H Agility. - K. Additional Guidelines can be found in the State dog handbook.